 Ruskin modules are an invitation to broaden perspectives, develop intellectual flexibility and the creative capability to address challenges in collaboration with others.
 As such, Ruskin modules will furnish students with the confidence to actively seek out and maximise opportunities to reach their full potential, giving them a distinctive edge in the global labour market and enhancing their success in the workplace.

 The inclusion of Ruskin Modules enables students to:

-Coonan, E., and Pratt-Adams, S., Building Higher Education Curricula Fit for the Future.
-AdvanceHE.
-Read more
+Coonan, E., Pratt-Adams, S., Building Higher Education Curricula Fit for the Future (AdvanceHE).

-de Greef, L., Post, G., Vink, C. and Wenting, L., 2017.
-Designing interdisciplinary education: a practical handbook for university teachers.
-Amsterdam University Press.
+de Greef, L., Post, G., Vink, C., Wenting, L., 2017.
+Designing interdisciplinary education: a practical handbook for university teachers (Amsterdam: Amsterdam University Press).

-Lyall, C., Meagher, L., Bandola, J. and Kettle, A., 2017.
-Interdisciplinary provision in higher education: current and future challenges.
-Higher Education Academy Read more
+Lyall, C., Meagher, L., Bandola, J., Kettle, A., 2017.
+Interdisciplinary provision in higher education: current and future challenges (AdvanceHE).

 Syed, M., 2019.
-Rebel Ideas: the Power of Diverse Thinking.
-John Murray Press.
+Rebel Ideas: the Power of Diverse Thinking (London: John Murray Press).

 Universities UK, 2018.
 Solving future skills challenges (London).